-I never would have guessed that Princess Jieyou 解忧公主, which was devoid of heavy promotional efforts and sans the glitz and glamour that often comes with an idol cast would turn out to be such an incredible find.
+I never would have guessed that Princess Jieyou 解忧公主 devoid of heavy promotional efforts sans the glitz and glamour of an idol cast would turn out to be such an incredible find.

 Granted that the lead actor Yuan Hong does have his fair share of fans (myself included), his star power still wasn’t enough for me to commit 41 hours of my life to this underrated historical cdrama, at least not initially.